github/opensource.guide/_articles/best-practices.md

 > Hi there!
 I wrote wait-for-it in order to help me orchestrate containers I operate at my day job.
 I thought it was a neat little script, so I published it.
 I assumed I would be its only user, but that's not what happened! wait-for-it has received more stars then all of my other public repositories put together.
 I had no idea this tool would solicit such an audience, and I was equally unprepared to carve out the time required to address my user's issues and patches.
 I would like to solicit a volunteer from the community who would be willing to be a co-maintainer of this repository.

 If you need to step away from your project, either on hiatus or permanently, there's no shame in asking someone else to take over for you.
 If other people are enthusiastic about its direction, give them commit access or formally hand over control to someone else.
 If someone forked your project and is actively maintaining it elsewhere, consider linking to the fork from your original project.
 It's great that so many people want your project to live on!

+@progrium [found that](http://progrium.com/blog/2015/12/04/leadership-guilt-and-pull-requests/) documenting the vision for his project, [Dokku](https://github.com/dokku/dokku), helped those goals live on even after he stepped away from the project:

+>  I wrote a wiki page describing what I wanted and why I wanted it.
+For some reason it came as a surprise to me that the maintainers started moving the project in that direction!
+Did it happen exactly how I'd do it?
+Not always.
+But it still brought the project closer to what I wrote down.

 ### Let others build the solutions they need